San Salvador San Salvador Department, El Salvador Travel Guide

 SAL airport provides different facilities in the departure area to render your wait comfortable.

-Complete online check-in if your airline offers it; this saves time at the airport.
+Complete online check-in-in if your airline offers it; this saves time at the airport.

 Be ready for standard security screening; liquids, electronics, and sometimes shoes removed.

-Verify your airline's baggage allowance and restrictions before packing to avoid unexpected fees.
+Verify your airline's baggage allowance and limitations before packing to avoid unexpected fees.

-Always check current regulations closer to your departure date, as policies can change, especially regarding exit fees and security protocols.
+Always check current regulations closer before you depart date, as policies can change, particularly concerning exit fees and security protocols.